TomographicImaging/CIL/docs/source/optimisation.rst

 Samplers
 --------
 Here, we define samplers that select from a list of indices {0, 1, …, N-1} either randomly or by some deterministic pattern.
-The `cil.optimisation.utilities.sampler` class defines a function next() which gives the next sample.
-It also has utility to `get_samples` to access which samples have or will be drawn.
+The :code:`cil.optimisation.utilities.sampler` class defines a function :code:`next()` which gives the next sample.
+It also has utility to :code:`get_samples` to access which samples have or will be drawn.

 For ease of use we provide the following static methods in `cil.optimisation.utilities.sampler` that allow you to configure your sampler object rather than initialising the classes directly: